 Bounty Hunter Development Plans, Napa

-Bounty Hunter has acquired several lots in a prime part of downtown Napa on the corner of First and Main Streets.
-The plan is to eventually build a four-story building and move the existing restaurant and bar and offices to the new location.
+Bounty Hunter owns several lots in a prime part of downtown Napa on the corner of First and Main Streets.
+The plan was to eventually build a four-story building and move the existing restaurant and bar and offices to the new location.

 Currently the space is fenced off until construction begins and has been so for several years.
-We are currently waiting on an update as to when construction will begin and we will update this review in the next several years once this impressive new addition to downtown Napa is completed.
+We are currently waiting on an update as the plans for this site and when construction will begin.
+We heard that these plans are currently on hold which would explain why this lot has been empty for the past few years.
+We will update this review in the next several years based on what happens to this site.

 Bounty Hunter, Walnut Creek